-I liked that.
-Of an artistic bent, I drew a larger and, in my opinion, improved interpretation of it with Marks-A-Lot and taped it to my locker.
-Others saw it, and a bunch of fellow pseudo-rebels wanted it for themselves.
+I drew an interpretation of their logo with a Marks-A-Lot.
+With casual defiance, I taped it to the front of my locker door.
+Other budding dissidents saw it and wanted a version for themselves.
 I reproduced my illustration on paper, t-shirts, hats, notebook covers, luggage, and a guitar case.
-Using white laundry marker, I drew it on my new black leather gear bag.
+Using a white laundry marker, I drew it on my new black leather gear bag.

-Not a week later, orders came down from on high outlawing the group, their newsletter, and the duck power image.
-The symbol’s brief time in the sun was over.
+A week later, orders came down from on high outlawing the group, their newsletter, and the Duck Power image.
+The symbol’s brief time on the barricades was over.
 I could no longer carry the gear bag and had to get another.
 Obediently, I removed the drawing from my locker.
-Promptly, and not so obedient, I drew Duck Power Donald on its inside back wall with the indelible marker.
+Promptly, but not nearly as obedient, I drew Duck Power Donald on its inside back wall with the indelible marker.

-A few months later, after an intense education in all aspects of aviation maintenance administration at the Atsugi Naval Air Station in Japan, I flew to my squadron’s detachment at Da Nang Airbase in South Vietnam to put that knowledge to use.
+A few months later, following an intense education in all aspects of aviation maintenance administration at the Atsugi Naval Air Station in Japan, I flew to my squadron’s detachment at Da Nang Airbase to put my training to use.

-My associate in the orphanage endeavor also organized a small group of us in a campaign to write a letter to every member of Congress with the aim of convincing them that, in this case, American policy had gone off the rails.
-A Vietnam postmark should mean something, he reasoned.
-The letters we wrote were respectful and an attempt to sincerely convey what we personally saw and what we learned from the Marines in the field.
-We received a total of one reply, from Senator J. William Fulbright, thanking us for our perspective.
+My associate in the orphanage endeavor organized a small group from both squadrons in a campaign to write a letter to every member of Congress with the aim of convincing them that American strategy in Southeast Asia had gone off the rails.
+He persuaded us that a Vietnam postmark would mean something in Washington.
+The letters we wrote were respectful, attempting to sincerely convey what we saw personally and what we learned from the Marines in the field.
+Senator J. William Fulbright and only Senator J. William Fulbright replied.
+He thanked us for our perspective.

 On my 20th birthday, I flew out of Da Nang back to Japan.
-Once there, I moved into my friend Mike’s apartment in the Sagami-Otsuka neighborhood of Yamato.
-Thinking that something more incendiary than polite letters may be needed to get attention, I brought up reviving a form of Duck Power.
-This had already occurred to Mike and two other of our buddies, Bill and Burny.
-They had a line on a mimeograph machine recently used for an underground newspaper by some Air Force personnel at nearby Yokota Air Base.
-It became available because those airmen got busted for their journalistic efforts.
-They suffered courts-martial, yet merely got demoted in rank and reassigned to distant duty stations for their “seditious” behavior.
-Even though we never actually put our hands on the machine, within two months we, too, were all mysteriously reassigned.
+Once there, I moved into my friend’s apartment in the Sagami-Otsuka neighborhood of Yamato.
+Having learned that something more incendiary than polite letters may be needed to get attention, I brought up reviving a form of Duck Power.
+A similar idea had already occurred to my roommate and two of his buddies.
+They claimed to have a line on a mimeograph machine recently used for an underground newspaper by some Air Force personnel at nearby Yokota Air Base.
+It was available because those airmen got busted for their journalistic efforts.
+They endured courts-martial, getting demoted in rank and reassigned to distant duty stations.

-I spent the remainder of my enlistment chasing Russian submarines aboard the specially-equipped aircraft carrier, USS Ticonderoga.
-Working twelve on, twelve off, seven days a week, the ongoing debacle in Vietnam faded into the background.
+I spent the remainder of my active duty chasing Russian submarines from the Bering Sea to the Indian Ocean aboard the aircraft carrier, USS Ticonderoga.
+Fulfilling our mission, we worked twelve on, twelve off, seven days a week.